 Whilst shopkeepers, taxi drivers, housekeepers and the doorman are almost always helpful and honest, they rarely speak English.
 They love it if you try to speak some Italian and are used to using their hands to make themselves clear.
 But of course nothing will beat you learning the language.

-Rome is full of language schools and Italian teachers for adults.
+Rome is full of language schools, which may well be your first port of call when getting to Rome - www.scuolaleonardo.com is one of the more established, as you consider not only your children’s education but your own.
 It is not as easy finding courses for children, but all the international schools have Italian teachers and are used to getting children without any Italian and turning them into fluent Italian speakers.

 Italians are very keen to learn English and this can be used to agree to language exchanges (one hour Italian in exchange for one hour English) and means that families with English speaking children are welcomed into Italian families in the hope that they will learn each others’ language.
 All the international schools have a proportion of Italian speaking children and this provides a chance for your children to speak Italian.